DoctorKhan/The-Human-Experiment-Book/src/90_appendix/20_glossary.md

 **Hybrid Genetics** - The Nephilim displayed characteristics similar to tigons and ligers in modern big cat breeding: first-generation hybrid vigor with enhanced capabilities, followed by genetic instability and fertility issues in later generations.
 This required systematic breeding programs to maintain hybrid lines, contributing to the 17:1 reproductive bottleneck.

+## K

+**\*koryos** - (PIE reconstructed term).
+The social institution of landless warrior bands, identified as the "human engine" of **The Reges'** conquest.
+Responsible for the slow-phase cultural and genetic replacement in Western Europe (e.g., the Bell Beaker phenomenon).
+These bands of young, landless warriors were ritually associated with wolves or dogs, engaged in ecstatic rites to enter battle-fury, and functioned as self-replicating shock troops carrying the complete PIE ideological package.
+The human implementation of **The Wiros** program.

 ## M

 **Manu** - In Hindu tradition, the progenitors of humanity across different cosmic ages.
 Fourteen Manus rule over successive periods (Manvantaras), with each cosmic age ending in destruction of the current human type and emergence of a new Manu with enhanced capabilities.
 This tradition parallels the Mesopotamian seven pairs of Adamu, suggesting global memory of systematic human genetic engineering.
 We currently live under the seventh Manu (Vaivasvata), approaching a transition to the eighth.